top of page

 image.png

-Read the original proposal that was created by the Midvale City Youth Council and passed by a mock committee at the Local Officials Day on the Hill 2025.
+Read the original policy proposal that inspired this project.
+It was created by the Midvale City Youth Council and passed by mock committees at the Local Officials Day on the Hill 2025.

 The Plan